This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large skillet, heat the olive oil until it shimmers.
-Add Italian sausage, onion and garlic and cook over medium heat until sausage is cooked through.
+- In a large skillet, heat the olive oil (1 tablespoon) until it shimmers.
+Add Italian sausage (1 pound), onion, and garlic, and cook over medium heat until sausage is cooked through.
 Drain off excess fat.
-Pour drained sausage mixture into a large crock pot.
+Pour the drained sausage mixture into a large crock pot.

-- Turn crockpot on high for the last hour and add spaghetti.
+- Cover and turn the crockpot on high for the last hour add spaghetti (1 pound).
 Break noodles, as needed to fit into crockpot.
 Stir the noodles well into the sauce so they're coated with the sauce.
 Check pasta after 45 minutes to see if the spaghetti is done.
 Add more water as needed to loosen the sauce.

 Fans Also Made: